salween/Orchard.Contrib.Logging.Sentry/README.md

 Once the package is installed, you need to activate the Contrib.Logging.Sentry feature from the admin menu.

 ## Configuration
-Now that the feature is activated, you have a new navigation node under "Settings -> Sentry logging".
+Now that the feature is activated, you have a new navigation node called "Sentry Logging".
 Click on that link.
-You can now configure your Sentry settings from there, and save once you are done.
-If anything is misconfigured, you will be displayed a warning on the admin page after you hit the save button and the page reloads.
+You can now configure your Sentry settings from there, and save them once you are done.

 ##### Sentry DSN (Data Source Name)
 The Data Source Name of your Sentry project.
 See the documentation on the Sentry [project site](https://docs.getsentry.com/hosted/quickstart/#configure-the-dsn).
+Leave this field empty to disable Sentry logging for this tenant.

+##### Tags
+A list of tag keys (one per line) that will be sent to Sentry as [tags](https://docs.getsentry.com/hosted/learn/context/).
+The tag value will be extracted from the log4net log event properties, if provided.
+The instance emitting the log event is responsible for setting the property with the appropriate key.
+Any log event property that is not sent as a tag will be sent as a log extra.
+Note that only log event properties will be processed this way, not thread or global properties, so you might want to add tenant/request information into this also.

+##### LevelMin
+This is the minimum level that a log event must match in order to be processed by the Sentry appender.
+Anything strictly below that will be ignored by the log appender.

+##### Layout
+A custom pattern layout, as defined by the [log4net documentation](https://logging.apache.org/log4net/release/sdk/log4net.Layout.PatternLayout.html).
+Leave empty to send the raw information.